aalrayes/FEND-travel-app/README.md

 - Have separate dev and prod configurations for Webpack

 - Have the developer environment set up with the Webpack dev server

-- Make one request to the meaningCloud API
+- Make three requests to three different API's : `Geonames` - `weather bit` - `pixabey`
+- using outputs from API's as input for others
 - Use Sass for styling

 - Minify js and styles in the production environment